A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Simulation results

 At $t=400s$ all simulation show the same qualitative feature: four large vortices moving about in the domain.
 The exact position of the vortices are different between all the simulations (also between IsoMP and Heun).
 There are two positive and two negative vortex blobs.
 The exact strengths vary slightly between the blobs (see \autoref{sec:pvd} for further discussion about the vortex strengths).

-When we run the simulation, either IsoMP or Heun, for long-times a clear pattern emerge: the 4 vortex formations are moving in a quasi-periodic fashion.
-The initial vortex mixing phase, up until the four vortex blobs have been formed at about $t=200$, is captured in Movie 1 of the supplementary material.\footnote{All the movies are also available at \href{https://bitbucket.org/kmodin/euler-sphere-quantization}{bitbucket.org/kmodin/euler-sphere-quantization}}\ The fast-forward Movie 2 of the whole simulation shows a short emerging phase of vortex mixing followed by a stable but unsteady large-scale periodic interaction of the four vortices.
+When we run the simulation, either IsoMP or Heun, for long-times a clear pattern emerge: the 4 vortex formations are moving quasi-periodically.
+The initial vortex mixing phase, up until the four vortex blobs have been formed at about $t=200$, is captured in Movie 1 of the supplementary material.\footnote{All the movies are also available at \href{https://bitbucket.org/kmodin/euler-sphere-quantization}{bitbucket.org/kmodin/euler-sphere-quantization}}\ The fast-forward Movie 2 of the whole simulation shows a short emerging phase of vortex mixing followed by a stable but unsteady large-scale quasi-periodic interaction of the four vortices.
 In \autoref{sec:pvd} we discuss in detail the relation to stability of quasi-periodic point vortex solutions.
 Movie 3 shows a simulation with the same initial conditions, but at the higher spatial resolution $N=1001$.
 The qualitative behaviour is the same, with four vortex blobs forming and then circulating about each other in a quasi-periodic fashion.
 However, the distribution of vortex formation is different in the high resolution simulation, with the positive instead of the negative blobs closer to the poles.

 Let us continue the discussion here with the conservation properties of our method. \autoref{fig:Ham_Ens_IsoMP} shows the variation of the energy and enstrophy during the simulation.
 For IsoMP, the energy is nearly conserved by a factor $10^{-6}$ with no sign of drift, whereas the enstrophy has the same variation as the Newton tolerance we have used, $10^{-13}$.
 For Heun, we see that albeit energy and enstrophy has a linear drift from their original values, the variation is quite small and in particular the energy changes less than with IsoMP.
-These small drifts of energy and enstrophy is likely the reason why Heun perform so well.
-We stress, however, that there is a drift, so at some point the numerics will break down, whereas with IsoMP such a breakdown will not occur since it preserves the symplectic structure.
+The negligible drift of energy and enstrophy is likely the reason why Heun perform so well.
+We stress, however, that there is a drift, so at some point the numerics will break down, whereas with IsoMP such a breakdown will not occur since symplecticity is preserved.